devguerreiro/devguerreiro/README.md

-### Hi there, I'm DevGuerreiro and I like owls :smile:
+### Hi there 👋, I'm DevGuerreiro and I like owls 😄

-- :information_source: I’m currently an intern and doing my final paper.
+- ℹ️ I’m currently working as a development leader and doing my final paper.
 - 📫 How to reach me: devcorujam@gmail.com
--  :man_technologist: Role: Full Stack Developer
+-  👨‍💻 Role: Full-Stack Developer
 - 😄 Pronouns: DevGuerreiro or CorujaM (in games).
-- :question: Curiosity: I'm 22 and my right eyebrow and hair is naturally white, as I have vitiligo.
+- ❓ Curiosity: I'm 22 and my right eyebrow and my hair is partially white naturally, as I have vitiligo.

 ### Skills